mdn/content/files/en-us/web/api/web_workers_api/using_web_workers/index.md

 ### Passing data by transferring ownership (transferable objects)

-Modern browsers contain an additional way to pass certain types of objects to or from a worker with high performance. {{Glossary("Transferable Objects")}} are transferred from one context to another with a zero-copy operation, which results in a vast performance improvement when sending large data sets.
+Modern browsers contain an additional way to pass certain types of objects to or from a worker with high performance.
+[Transferable objects](/en-US/docs/Web/API/Web_Workers_API/Transferable_objects) are transferred from one context to another with a zero-copy operation, which results in a vast performance improvement when sending large data sets.

 For example, when transferring an {{jsxref("ArrayBuffer")}} from your main app to a worker script, the original {{jsxref("ArrayBuffer")}} is cleared and no longer usable.
 Its content is (quite literally) transferred to the worker context.